Roland09/StampToolExtended/README.md

 Unity 2018.3+

+## Update

+Time passes by ...
+Unity added rotation and scaling to their a later version of their Terrain Tools

 Credits
 -------------------------------------
 Full credit and a BIG THANK YOU(!!!) to the very skilled and most awesome developers at Unity who provided the Terrain Tool Samples for free for the community.